edgedb/edgedb/docs/intro/projects.rst

 Initializing
 ^^^^^^^^^^^^

-To initialize a project, create a new directory and run ``edgedb project init`` inside it.
+To initialize a project, create a new directory and run :gelcmd:`project init` inside it.
 You'll see something like this:

 .. code-block:: bash

-  $ edgedb project init
+  $ gel project init
-  No `edgedb.toml` found in this repo or above.
+  No `gel.toml` found in this repo or above.
   Do you want to initialize a new project?
 [Y/n]
   > Y
   Specify the name of Gel instance to use with this project